Home

 #Goodwill #buy #turned #historic #Roman #bust #years

-"I used to be simply looking for anything that regarded attention-grabbing," Younger stated, and when she noticed it, she knew she had to have it.
+"I was simply looking for anything that regarded fascinating," Younger said, and when she noticed it, she knew she had to have it.

-"It was a cut price at $35, there was no purpose to not buy it," Younger mentioned.
-She advised CNN Friday she has been reselling her antique finds since 2011.
+"It was a cut price at $35, there was no motive not to buy it," Younger mentioned.
+She told CNN Friday she has been reselling her vintage finds since 2011.

 After the transaction, she knew she had to do some digging to see if the piece had any historical past to it.